submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 > https://travis-ci.com/github/submariner-io/submariner-operator/branches

-Look under the "Active branches" section for v0.2.0-rc0 , and monitor the build.
 Verify that the build successfully completes as indicated by a green checkmark at the right.
-At this point the images are pushed to quay.io.
+At this point the images tagged with 0.2.0-rc0 will be available [here](https://quay.io/repository/submariner/submariner-operator?tab=tags).

 Finally once that has finished, a 0.2.0-rc0 tag will be available [here](https://quay.io/repository/submariner/submariner-operator?tab=tags).